 Dr. Nicholson serves on the Editorial board of the new Taylor and Francis journal Sustainable and Resilient Infrastructure.

-For fun, he enjoys backpacking in the mountains, coaching soccer, reading, and CrossFit.
+For fun, he enjoys backpacking in the mountains, coaching and playing soccer, rock climbing, reading, and CrossFit.

 Current Ph.D. students